CKMurison/CV/README.md

 One of the highlights of my experience was working effectively in team settings, where we followed agile methodologies.
 This involved daily stand-up meetings, collaborative planning sessions, sprint-based project management, pair programming, and retrospectives.
 These experiences not only enhanced my skills at working in a team but also gave me an opportunity to develop as an individual.

+## Skills

+### Perseverance & Dedication
+My passion for coding was kindled by intriguing experiences before and during my time at Makers Academy.
+This ignited a deep dedication to mastering software development, a commitment that I consistently applied to projects and technical challenges.

+### Team work & Communication
+Collaboration was a cornerstone of my journey at Makers Academy.
+In a team of seven, we successfully built Acebook, a Lord of the Rings-themed social media platform, in just two weeks.
+This experience underscored the importance of effective communication and pair programming, skills I further honed when presenting to a large audience during the creation of Battle Tetris.

+### Adaptability
+My adaptability has grown through my various experiences in different industries, from self-employment as an entrepreneur to creating digital marketing content and handling customer needs during busy shifts at Iceland.
+This versatility, combined with my experience at Makers Academy, equips me to tackle evolving challenges in the world of software development.

 ## Outside Interests

 In my free time, I am passionate about playing the guitar, delving into Greek myths, and indulging in audiobooks, whether they explore Dorian Gray's demise or the fate of humanity in distant futures.
 I also enjoy gaming and practicing Brazilian Jiu-Jitsu, where I embrace the challenges it brings.